YashrajMohanty/Depression-Detection-System/README.md

 ## Usage
+Configure server url in the html and js files.
-Launch on a browser with URL: `<server-url>/home` while the flask API is up.
+Launch on a browser with URL: `<server-url>/home` while the API is up.

 ## Results/Gallery